The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Temperance**

 This ability has two effects.
-First, it grants you a 20% outgoing healing buff, which only applies to
+First, it grants you a 20% outgoing healing buff, which only applies to:

 GCD heals.
 Secondly, it grants any party member within 30y a 10% mitigation buff.
 Interestingly enough, this mitigation buff is implemented not as a conventional timed buff, but rather an effect that is regularly refreshed as long as they’re within 30y of you.
 If someone moves too far away from you, they will lose the mitigation buff after a few seconds, though they will regain it if they come in range again later on.
 This is rarely a detriment as 30y is a huge range and there are very few cases where party members need to be that far from you for an extended period of time.
 In addition, the mitigation buff of Temperance also applies instantly due to its unique implementation and does not suffer the standard cascading delay that most buffs in this game are plagued with.